coderefinery/presentations/2024-aarhus.md

 - For technical topics, the lone lecturer with their own private PowerPoint/PDF slide deck might be a thing of the past.

-### Being able to decommission services

-- Papers are "forever" but services are not.
-The main skill in decommissioning is possibly communication.

 ---
 class: middle, inverse